Certain factors can influence 5K running times, such as age, sex, and level of ability and experience.

 The type of running shoes that people use may affect their running times.
 Minimalist shoes are those that interfere the least with the natural movement and flexibility of the foot.

 Some research indicates that drinking coffee may improve running times, although the evidence for this is mixed.

 However, contrasting research has found that caffeine has no effect on a person’s running time.
-In a 2018 study, researchers asked 12 amateur male runners to complete an 800-meter time trial run after fasting overnight.
+In a

 The study found no significant improvement in running performance in those who drank caffeinated coffee compared with those who drank decaffeinated coffee.
 However, this study had a small sample size.

 Scientists need to do more research to investigate the effects of caffeine and coffee consumption on running times.

 The American Council on Exercise recommend that beginners train for a 5K run by:

 - following a training program that requires them to exercise for at least 30 minutes between three and five times a week